haghard/dr-chatter/README.md

 ## A distributed, sharded, replicated chat demo

+ChatTimeline crdt is backed by h2 or rocksDB